Camillaneri/NiftyApp/README.md

 Two tasks have been designed for the user to interact with NiftyValue's recommending system.

-The first one, made for the user to get accostumed with our application is *Warm Up*.
-This first brief task consists in a set of 5 images to be ordered form the most to the last similar, with respect to a reference image.
-The task can be repeated as many times as one likes.
+The first one, made for the user to get accustomed to our application is *Warm Up*.
+This first brief task consists of a set of 5 images that must be ordered from the most to the last similar, concerning the reference image.
+The main task is repeated as many times as one likes.

-The *Main task* in our evaluation consists in mutiple browsing sessions in which the user has to try NiftyValue's elicitation system to like and dislike the showed images.
-The goal of this task is for the user to find aesthetically pleasing images and save them in the gallery on the left.
+The *Main task* in our evaluation consists of multiple browsing sessions in which the user has to try NiftyValue's elicitation system to like and dislike the displayed images.
+The goal of this task is for the user to find aesthetically pleasing art-works and save them in the gallery on the left.

 ### Surveys [Cami deve rivedere, se torna il discorso]

-For collecting survey data we designed a first survey aiming at recordering user characteristics before the experiment starts, then at the end of each task the user will submit their opinion on their experience through some additional forms with questions concerning the tasks.
+For collecting personal data we designed a first survey to gather user characteristics before starting the experiment.
+At the end of each task, the user will submit their opinion on the experience through some additional forms.

-The first survey aims at collecting user's characteristics, here what we are concerned about the education and experience with art, finance, and technology.
-The table below shows the question we have selected.
+The first survey aims at collecting user's characteristics.
+Here we are concerned with the education and experience with art, finance, and technology.
+The table below shows the questions we have selected.

 | Question      | Answer input | Focus |
 | ----------- | ----------- | ----------- |